Elementary Handbook

 Interscholastic Athletics

-At this time there are no interscholastic events for students at the elementary level as there no competitions between schools within or outside of the district (Board Policy 123).
+Currently there are no interscholastic events for students at the elementary level as there no competitions between schools within or outside of the district (Board Policy 123).
 There are intramurals that are held in the winter for students in fourth and fifth grade.
 Appropriate student behavior is expected during intramurals students can be dismissed from the program due to repeated disciplinary infractions.

 English as a Second Language Services